exercism/v3/languages/csharp/concept-exercises/pattern-matching/.docs/introduction.md

 - [FSharp](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/pattern-matching)
 Not only can you test for equality you can also check for what type the pattern is using.
-The use cases for pattern matching are innumerable but the use-case that comes to mind first is for building compilers and parsers.
+The use cases for pattern matching are innumerable,
+but the use-case that comes to mind first is for building compilers and parsers.
 You can use pattern matching with a traditional